Recursive Manifold Coherence for Deadtime-Aware Distributed Triggering through Geometric State Estimation

-Because the coherence state propagates through deadtime, $\mathcal{G}[k]$ can exceed threshold even when direct coincidence chains are broken, enabling recovery of high-multiplicity or partially obscured event topologies under realistic operating conditions \cite{trigger_review,deadtime_knoll,distributed_detection}.
+\subtitle{ \normalfont Oral presentation in Track 2: Online \& Real-Time Computing\\ at the 28th Conference on Computing in High Energy and Nuclear Physics (CHEP 2026)\ Because the coherence state propagates through deadtime, $\mathcal{G}[k]$ can exceed threshold even when direct coincidence chains are broken, enabling recovery of high-multiplicity or partially obscured event topologies under realistic operating conditions \cite{trigger_review,deadtime_knoll,distributed_detection}.